-Students often don’t see the relevance of learning a foreign language, or they overlook this option when choosing subjects because they think it will be too difficult.
+Students often don’t see the relevance of learning a foreign language, or they overlook this option when choosing electives because they think it will be too difficult.
 While learning a language can be challenging it is also immensely rewarding with many advantages.

 One obvious benefit is in the area of career as there is a big demand for people with bilingual qualifications in the government, private and non-profit sectors.